Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

-You can find if the VBA (Visual Basic Applications) Project of your Excel file is protected or not with Aspose.Cells using VbaProject.IsProtected property.
+You can determine whether the VBA (Visual Basic for Applications) project of your Excel file is protected using Aspose.Cells via the VbaProject.IsProtected property.

-The following sample code creates a workbook and then checks if its VBA project is protected or not.
-Then it protects the VBA project and again checks if its VBA project is protected or not.
-Please see its console output for a reference.
-Before protection, VbaProject.IsProtected returns false but after protection, it returns true.
+The following sample code creates a workbook, checks if its VBA project is protected, then protects the VBA project and checks again.
+Please see its console output for reference.
+Before protection, VbaProject.IsProtected returns false, but after protection, it returns true.

 #include <iostream>